A Lion in the House: Alexandra Lougheed

-Alex's father, Scott, agrees to donate some of his white blood cells to Alex in order to help her boost her Absolute Neutrophil Count (ANC) levels.
+Alex's father, Scott, agrees to donate some of his white blood cells to Alex in order to help boost her Absolute Neutrophil Count (ANC) levels.
 Her ANC levels begin to improve, meaning that the transfusions are working.
 It is later discovered that Alex does indeed have a fungal infection within her cheek bones.
 Her mother is adamant against any surgeries that might disfigure Alex's face while her father believes that surgical intervention should be done.
 In addition to this setback, Alex's leukemia returns.
 A bone marrow test confirms the presence of leukemia cancer cells.
 Alex's parents decide not to pursue any more medical actions seeing as how Alex's immune system is too weakened to fight the cancer any longer.
 She is sent home and cared for by hospice nurses.

 During one particular week, Alex's father believes that it might be a good idea to return her to the hospital for one more round of chemotherapy treatment.
 Despite Alex's fierce opposition to this idea, Scott takes her to receive treatment.
 Twelve hours after this ordeal, Alex dies at the age of eight.
 Six months after her death, her family still remains on the road to recovery from Alex's death.